 Your loved one can paint pictures of ghosts, witches, pumpkins, and other Halloween staples to relax his or her mind.
 You can also purchase adult coloring books with a Halloween theme.
 Painting Halloween pictures is a fun activity that promotes socialization, relieves stress, increases hand-eye coordination and dexterity, and enhances quality of life.

-If you have a senior loved one who needs help maintaining a high quality of life while aging in place, reach out to Home Care Assistance, an in-home care provider Roseville families can rely on.
+If you have a senior loved one who needs help maintaining a high quality of life while aging in place, reach out to Home Care Assistance, a leading provider of home care Roseville families can rely on.
 All of our caregivers are bonded, licensed, and insured, there are no hidden fees, and we never ask our clients to sign long-term contracts.

 2. Making Halloween Crafts